-Helen Bermingham works with the remembrance of objects; souvenirs, ornaments, keepsakes that evoke a certain familiarity or memory.
-Starting with the memory, the painting of the object is allowed to shift and change creating a new image and allowing new narratives to appear.
-Blurring and disrupting the image through paint, the object and the memories are both disappearing and reappearing.
+Helen Bermingham works with memory.
+She works with both remembered landscapes that transform into psychological spaces and with the remembrance of objects; souvenirs, ornaments, keepsakes that evoke a certain familiarity or memory.
+Starting with the memory, the painting is allowed to shift and change creating a new image and allowing new narratives to appear.
+Blurring and disrupting the image through paint, memories are both disappearing and reappearing.
 In this way the narratives of history are eroded and interrupted, fading and dissolving.
-New worlds are created, new figures occupy the space of old memories and the object becomes a framework within which other ideas can occur.
-The image moves away from that of a static object into a realm of narrative and possibility.
+New worlds are created, new figures occupy the space of old memories and the image becomes a framework within which other ideas can occur.
+The image moves away from that of a static object or remembered space into a realm of narrative and possibility.